FHA Self-Sufficiency Test For 3- and 4-Unit Properties in 2025

 If the home doesn’t pass, you still have options.

-Make a bigger down payment: This could lower the payment to the point where it does pass.
+Make a larger down payment: This could lower the payment to the point where the property does pass.

-Lower your rate: This could also reduce the payment enough to reach eligibility
+Buy down your rate with discount points: This could also reduce the payment enough to reach eligibility.
+Learn more about discount points with our guide.

-Conventional loan: In November 2023, Fannie Mae introduced a 5% down multifamily loan.
-The former down payment level was 15%- 25%.
+Get a conventional loan: Fannie Mae offers a 5% down multifamily loan.
+Previously, conventional borrowers had to put 15% to 25% down.
 The loan does not require a self-sufficiency test.

-VA loan: If you have military experience, try a VA loan.
-You can buy a home up to 4 units with zero down payment.
+Consider a VA loan: If you’re a veteran or current military servicemember, try a VA loan.
+You can buy a home up to 4 units with no down payment required.

 Do the Test Before Making an Offer

-Avoid the situation where you lose your earnest money because the property can’t pass the test.
+You don’t want to risk losing your earnest money because the property can’t pass FHA’s stringent test.

 Self-Sufficiency Test Is Now Harder To Pass